 If you work in an elementary or secondary school in the Archdiocese of

 You are eligible for Marquette University's Catholic Schools Personnel Scholarships if you:

-Are employed in an Archdiocese of Milwaukee school and
+- Are employed in an Archdiocese of Milwaukee school and

 First-time applicants for the CSPS